rsdoiel/antenna/weather.md

 ---

-## SPC Feb 24, 2025 1300 UTC Day 1 Convective Outlook
+## SPC Feb 25, 2025 1300 UTC Day 1 Convective Outlook

-date: 2025-02-24, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-02-25, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

 <br /><a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html"><img src="https://www.spc.noaa.gov/products/outlook/day1otlk.gif" border="1" alt="Day 1 Outlook Image" hspace="1" vspace="1" width="815" height="555" align="center" /></a><pre>
 Day 1 Convective Outlook
 NWS Storm Prediction Center Norman OK
-0630 AM CST Mon Feb 24 2025
+0632 AM CST Tue Feb 25 2025

-Valid 241300Z - 251200Z
+Valid 251300Z - 261200Z

-...THERE IS A MARGINAL RISK OF SEVERE THUNDERSTORMS OVER FAR SOUTHERN FL INCLUDING THE KEYS...AND OVER PARTS OF EASTERN OR AND WA...
+...NO SEVERE THUNDERSTORM AREAS FORECAST...

 ...SUMMARY...
-Scattered strong storms will be possible across the Florida Keys and into far southern Florida from late afternoon through evening.
-Localized damaging gusts or a brief tornado may occur.
-Isolated strong winds are also expected from the Oregon Cascades into southeast Washington.

-...Far Southern FL and the FL Keys...
-Shortwave trough currently progressing off the TX Coast is expected to continue eastward across the Gulf today, reaching the FL Peninsula by early tomorrow morning.
-Cold mid-level temperatures and strengthening mid-level flow that accompany this shortwave are expected to spread over central/southern FL and the FL Keys after 03Z.
-An attendant surface low attendant will progress quickly eastward just ahead of the parent shortwave.
-The general consensus among the guidance is for this low to be just off the west-central FL Coast around 00Z before continuing across the central FL Peninsula and into the western Atlantic by 12Z Tuesday.

-Moistening of the low-level airmass is expected ahead of the shortwave trough and attendant surface low, particularly after 18Z.
-Widespread showers throughout the day will likely mitigate buoyancy somewhat, but little to no surface-based inhibition is expected south of the warm front (which will extend eastward from the surface low across the central FL Peninsula) from the late afternoon onward.
-Thunderstorm coverage should increase along and ahead of the front as it gradually pushes eastward.

-Dewpoints near 70s across south FL and the FL Keys will result in stronger buoyancy and the potential for deeper, more long-lived updrafts.
-Strong vertical shear over the region supports the potential for a few supercells with an attendant risk for damaging wind gusts and a brief tornado or two.
-The development of a low-level convergence zone is possible, which could result in a favored corridor for strong to severe storms.
-Currently, this zone is expected to remain just off south FL Coast, but a few storms in this area could impact the Keys.

-...Interior Pacific Northwest...
-Recent satellite imagery shows an intense shortwave trough off the Pacific Northwest coast, moving quickly northeastward.
-This shortwave is forecast to continue northeastward throughout the day, reaching the coastal Pacific Northwest this afternoon and the interior Pacific Northwest tonight.
-A frontal band, with occasional lightning, is expected to develop along the leading edge of the strong forcing for ascent associated with this system.
-Temperatures could reach the upper 50s/low 60s ahead of this line in northeast OR/southwest WA amid steep low-level lapse rates and modest buoyancy.
-As such, the overall environment supports the potential for strong downbursts within the line as it moves across the region.

-...Eastern Dakotas into the Mid MS Valley...
-The low-amplitude shortwave trough currently moving through MT is expected to continue southeastward today, moving across the northern Plains and IA before ending the period over IL.
-A compact but strong jet streak will accompany this shortwave, with 500-mb winds within this streak from 90 to 100 kt.
-The downstream airmass will be dry, and strong heating/mixing will help push afternoon temperatures into the upper 50s and low 60s.
-Despite dry low levels, some modest buoyancy is possible amid the deep mixing and cold mid-level temperatures.
-Consequently, a few shallow thunderstorms are possible as the strong forcing for ascent attendant to the shortwave interacts with this limited buoyancy.
-Small hail and strong outflow is possible with these storms, but overall coverage is currently expected to remain too isolated to introduce any probabilities.
+Isolated thunderstorms are possible from the northern and central Plains today into the Mid Mississippi Valley overnight.
+A few isolated thunderstorms are possible across western Colorado as well.
+Severe thunderstorms are not anticipated.

+...Synopsis and Discussion...
+Early morning satellite imagery reveals an active northern stream, with one shortwave trough progressing through the Upper Great Lakes/OH Valley and another moving into the northern Rockies, downstream of a cyclone moving into southern British Columbia.
+The lead shortwave is forecast to continue eastward throughout the day, moving off the Northeast coast this evening.
+The second wave is also forecast to continue eastward (perhaps slightly east-southeastward), moving through the northern Plains this evening and into the Upper Midwest by early tomorrow morning.
+Another shortwave trough will follow quickly behind this second wave, progressing southeastward from the Pacific Northwest into the northern Rockies and UT.

+At the surface, a low will move across the northern/central Plains just ahead of the previously mentioned shortwave trough moving across the northern Plains.
+Strong forcing for ascent and cooling mid-level temperatures will support the potential for a few thunderstorms near this surface low as it moves over the Dakotas this afternoon and evening.
+A similar scenario is anticipated farther south, where some isolated thunderstorms are possible this in the vicinity of a weak secondary surface low over central KS.
+Continued mid-level moistening within a steep lapse rate environment ahead of this wave will contribute to a persisting potential for isolated thunderstorms from the Mid MO Valley into southern WI/northern IL late tonight/early tomorrow.

+Some isolated thunderstorms could also occur across western CO where modest buoyancy could develop amid strong boundary-layer mixing and cooling mid-level temperatures.
+Persistent large-scale forcing for ascent within this environment could support a few thunderstorm during the afternoon and evening.

 ..Mosier/Grams..
-02/24/2025
+02/25/2025

 </pre>
 <a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html">Read more</a>